sjoerdjevoet/Final_project/Design.md

-Any attack on a government building; government member, former members, including members of political parties in official capacities, their convoys, or events sponsored by political parties; political movements; or a government sponsored institution where the a
+Any attack on a government building; government member, former members, including members of political parties in official capacities, their convoys, or events sponsored by political parties; political movements; or a government sponsored institutions.
 This value includes cultural centers that have diplomatic functions, and attacks against diplomatic staff and their families (when the relationship is relevant to the motive of the attack) and property.
-The United Nations is a diplomatic target.
+The United Nations is a diplomatic target. <br>

-8 = EDUCATIONAL INSTITUTION
+8 = EDUCATIONAL INSTITUTION: <br>
 Attacks against schools, teachers, or guards protecting school sites.
 Includes attacks against university professors, teaching staff and school buses.
 Moreover, includes attacks against religious schools in this value.